Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

 \subsection{Specialized and Diversified Behavioral Strategies Across Strains}

-The principal behavioral mode discussed in the preceding section was identified by analyzing variation across all individual worms measured in this study.
-However, these worms came from diverse strains and species that differ in their average behavior (see Tables \ref{Table S-MotilityParameters} - \ref{Table S-ReversalStateDynamicsParameters}).
+The principal behavioral mode discussed in the preceding section was identified by analyzing variation across all individual worms measured in this study, coming from diverse strains and species that differ in their average behavior (see Tables S2 - S4).
 How does the variability among individuals of a given strain compare to differences between the average phenotypes of strains/species?
 On the one hand, each strain might be highly ``specialized'', with relatively small variation within strains as compared to that across strains.
 On the other hand, strains might implement ``diversified'' strategies in which genetically identical worms vary strongly in their behavior.
 To address these two possibilities, we analyzed the distribution of individual phenotypes within each strain, as well as that of the set of averaged species phenotypes.

-For each measured individual, we computed the projection of its motility parameter set along the principal behavioral mode and estimated strain-specific distributions of this reduced (one-dimensional) phenotype (Figures \ref{Figure 6}, \ref{Figure S-StrainModeDistributions}, Table \ref{Table S-StrainBehavioralModeProjections}).
-While the precise form of these distributions could be relevant for evolutionary fitness, we focused our analysis only on their first two moments, characterized by the mean and standard deviation, given the finite number of individuals ($\leq 20$) per strain.
+For each measured individual, we computed the projection of its motility parameter set along the principal behavioral mode and estimated strain-specific distributions of this reduced phenotype (Figure \ref{Figure 6}, Table S6).
+In principle, any detail in the shape of these distributions could be relevant for evolutionary fitness, but here we focused our analysis on the mean and standard deviation, given the moderate sampling density ($\leq 20$ individuals per strain).
 Further, we computed the principal-mode projection of the average phenotype of each species to define an interspecies phenotype distribution (Figure \ref{Figure 6}).